joonasy/rebirth/docs/css/components.md

 ## Components

-My Web Starter kit is designed for styling reusable, composable components (OOCSS).
+Rebirth is designed for styling reusable, composable components (OOCSS).
 The benefits are most apparent in a system that considers components to be the buildingblocks of your application.

 Think of components as custom elements that enclose specific semantics, styling, and behaviour.
 For example, this `Pants` component and configuration: